 You can use the URL of a tarballed or zipped archive of the package, typically provided by a version control system.

-require you to use URLS that provide the
+pip-tools require the use of URLS that provide both the

 Examples from GitHub¶